opendxl/opendxl-broker/README.md

 ## Overview

-The OpenDXL Broker is freely available version of a [Data Exchange Layer](http://www.mcafee.com/us/solutions/data-exchange-layer.aspx) (DXL) broker.
+The OpenDXL Broker is a freely available version of a [Data Exchange Layer](http://www.mcafee.com/us/solutions/data-exchange-layer.aspx) (DXL) broker.

 ## Documentation